AliceWonderMiscreations/php-ccm/RPM_SPEC.md

 sure it is available within the `php-ccm` namespace, or out autoloader may not be able to find it.

+### PEAR Dependency Notes

+The RPM spec file should not `Requires:` PEAR packages.
+Many system administrators prefer to use the command line `pear` utility to manage PEAR libraries on their system.

+When packaging a library or application that depends upon PEAR packages, a file called PEAR_REQUIREMENTS.txt should be created listing the required and suggested PEAR dependencies, along with version notes, and be packaged with the `%doc` macro.
+That will allow system administrators to install them.

+The autoloader for PEAR packages will try to autoload PEAR modules that are installed within the `phpinclude` path first, and when that fails, it will try to find them in the following directories:

+1. `/usr/share/ccm/pear`
+2. `/usr/local/share/pear`
+3. `/usr/share/pear`

+In the future I hope to provide a utility that will allow a system administrator to run a command that will install any needed PEAR modules inside the `/usr/share/ccm/pear` directory for system administrators who would prefer to keep PEAR modules needed for the CCM ecosystem inside the CCM ecosystem.

+This project will not package PEAR modules.

 ## Spec File Provides Tag

 Every spec file should have